In the modern world, everyone looks for a product that is smart and compact. Why should be it any different for the dashboard cams?

 The windscreen mount is smaller than the camera.
 It’s too small and an adhesive pad is used.
 There is a second pad available with the camera to let you move the camera in case you would like to.
 The adhesive pad is magnetically mounted to allow you to remove it if necessary.
 The usual cable is supplied for supplying power to the car.
 However, the adapter is fixed and you cannot power your phone at the same time.

 There is a host of additional safety features and a built-in GPS receiver.
-This can capture location along with the video.
+This can capture the location along with the video.
 The G-sensor would detect accidents so that the video recordings would not loop over as the storage becomes full.
-There is a forward collision warning system in place which would detect if there is something coming up too close.
-There is a Lane Departure system which would let you know if you are straying from your lane while on a freeway.
+There is a forward-collision warning system in place which would detect if there is something coming up too close.
+There is a Lane Departure system that would let you know if you are straying from your lane while on a freeway.
 The Go Alert notification notifies if the car in front starts moving in case you have stopped concentrating.

 Garmin 55 Specifications

 |Display Size||2″ (51 mm) LCD|